Approximation, interpolation, and lifting on the unit ball

-Now we set up the notations needed for the second lifting theorem.
+Now we set up the notations needed for the lifting theorem.
 Although some of these have already appeared in the introduction, we present them again here with the necessary elaboration.
-Recall that the space of mixed functions is defined by
+If $S$ is a subset of $H^2(\Sn)$, then we define $S^{conj}$ by